 - (a) Each team will have 30 minutes total to make its presentation.
 No advocate may argue for less than twelve or more than eighteen minutes, but teams may otherwise allocate the time between advocates as the team sees fit.
-Teams must inform their bailiff of the number of minutes each advocate wishes to speak. - (b) The team representing petitioner may reserve up to 5 minutes for rebuttal, but must indicate its desire to do so to the bailiff before the beginning of the round.
+Teams must inform their bailiff of the number of minutes each advocate wishes to speak. - (b) The team representing petitioner may reserve up to 5 minutes for rebuttal but must indicate its desire to do so to the bailiff before the beginning of the round.
 In order to reserve rebuttal, the team representing petitioner must also verbally request reservation of rebuttal time at the beginning of its oral argument from the court.
 Judges will be instructed they may refuse rebuttal to any team that fails to comply with this rule.
-Only one member of the petitioner team may argue on rebuttal.
+Only one member of the petitioner team may argue on rebuttal. - (c) The bailiff will hold up time cards when 5, 2 and 1 minute(s) remain of each speaker's time, and a card indicating "STOP" when time has expired for each speaker.
+When the bailiff calls time, the speaker must inform the court that time has expired ("Your Honor, I see my time has expired.") and must refrain from making any further statements or requesting any further time.
+The court may permit a speaker additional time on its own motion.